msmaitran/msmaitran.github.io/aboutme.md

 # Mai Tran

-An Android Developer who is skilled in Kotlin and Java.
-A great team player and would be an asset to any team.
+Android Developer with a specialty in Kotlin.
+Previous experience as Accounting Manager demonstrates detail-oriented, effective communication and management skills.